jacebrowning/gitman/docs/interfaces/cli.md

 $ gitman update --all
 ```

+### Handling Changes

-It will exit with an error if there are any uncommitted changes in dependencies or a post-install script fails.
+Update will exit with an error if there are any uncommitted changes in dependencies or a post-install script fails.
 To overwrite all changes or ignore script failures, run:

 ```sh
 $ gitman update --force